 Inflammation is like Dr. Jekyll and Mr. Hyde: It’s your body’s way of healing cell damage.
 But in overdrive, it becomes dangerous and can lead to conditions such as arthritis, heart disease, stroke and diabetes.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“What you eat can affect inflammation,” explains registered dietitian Erin Coates, RD.
+“What you eat can affect inflammation,” explains registered dietitian Erin Coates, RDN, LD.
 Coates says that inflammation is often triggered as a way to protect your health when the immune system notices anything foreign in the body.
 While intermittent inflammation can be protective, chronic inflammation has been linked to many serious illnesses.

 “If you want to battle inflammation, start by taking a look in your kitchen.
 And when you make your grocery list, add less inflammatory foods and more anti-inflammatory foods like vegetables, fruits, nuts, beans, seeds and fatty fish,” adds Coates.

 To help navigate the grocery aisle, Coates shares five top inflammatory food offenders.

 The average American consumes around 17 teaspoons of added sugar per day.
 We should be averaging around six teaspoons or less per day.